Essential, invisible: Covid has 200,000 merchant sailors stuck at sea

 He’s back out at sea now, though still unvaccinated.
 But between the new dangers at sea and at home, the situation feels like wartime, he says.

 “Those people over there, our soldiers, our sailors, they’re depending on us to bring everything, from steaks to bullets,” Mossman said.
-“Who am I to say ‘Oh I can’t go back, I can’t do this anymore’?
+“Who am I to say, ‘Oh I can’t go back, I can’t do this anymore’?
 Somebody’s got to do it.”

 An essential industry